Add and manage TLS/SSL certificates in Azure App Service

 Example: myapp-ds27dh7271aah175.westus-01.chinacloudsites.cn

-You can add digital security certificates to use in your application code or to secure custom DNS names in Azure App Service, which provides a highly scalable, self-patching web hosting service.
+You can add digital security certificates to use in your application code or to help secure custom DNS names in Azure App Service, which provides a highly scalable, self-patching web hosting service.
 Currently called Transport Layer Security (TLS) certificates, also previously known as Secure Socket Layer (SSL) certificates, these private or public certificates help you secure internet connections by encrypting data sent between your browser, websites that you visit, and the website server.

 The following table lists the options for you to add certificates in App Service: